vttilv/moon-dev-ai-agents/README.md

 ### Shipped Features 📦

+- [x] 2/25- launched tiktok agent thatscrolls tiktok and gets screenshots of the video + comments to extract consumer data in order to feed into algos. sometimes called social arbitrage
 - [x] 2/20 - launched the million agent that has a million token context so you can apply it to other agentic flows. it uses geminis flash 2.0 so that has also been added to the model factory. also built a script that takes any folder of code and outputs to a txt file. thats in the scripts folder.
 - [x] 2/9 - created a solana agent in order to parse through the new solana launches and the copy bot list and applies filters to them before picking their top picks and opening in my browser
 - [x] 2/8 - created the sniper agent that watches for new solana token launches and will then analyze them and maybe snipe